juanbkm/donor2019/content/partners/bilateral/japan.md

   - item: "**$2.35 billion** loan for 2 projects"
 trust_funds_contribution: "$1.86 billion"
 trust_funds_contribution_2019:
-  - item: "**$1.8 million** replenishment for the Domestic Resource Mobilization Trust Fund"
+  - item: "**$1.8 million** Domestic Resource Mobilization Trust Fund"
-  - item: "**$15.2 million** replenishment for the High-Level Technology Fund "
+  - item: "**$15.2 million** High-Level Technology Fund "
-  - item: "**Y1.00 billion** (equivalent to $9.3 million) replenishment for the Japan Fund for the Joint Crediting Mechanism "
+  - item: "**Y1 billion** $9.3 million Japan Fund for the Joint Crediting Mechanism "
-  - item: "**Y1.94 billion** (equivalent to $17.8 million) replenishment for the Japan Fund for Poverty Reduction "
+  - item: "**Y1.94 billion** $17.8 million Japan Fund for Poverty Reduction "
-  - item: "**$4.3 million** replenishment for the Japan Scholarship Program "
+  - item: "**$4.3 million** Japan Scholarship Program "
-  - item: "**$109 million** replenishment for the Leading Asia’s Private Infrastructure Fund "
+  - item: "**$109 million** Leading Asia’s Private Infrastructure Fund "
 partner_logo:
 draft: false
 ---

 [Japan](https://www.adb.org/publications/japan-fact-sheet) provides extensive development support to its Asia-Pacific neighbors.
 Japan’s official development assistance is coordinated mainly through the [Japan International Cooperation Agency](./modalities/partnership-framework-arrangements/#jica) (JICA), in the forms of loan aid, technical cooperation, and grant aid.
 JICA’s work is concentrated on (i) strengthening the human capacity of individuals who will be key players in their countries’ development; (ii) fortifying partnerships between actors in Japan who are involved in, and contributing to, development cooperation and regional vitalization; (iii) contributing to international commitments and serving as a leader in the international community; and (iv) strengthening security measures.

-In December 2015, ADB and JICA signed a Memorandum of Understanding for Strategic Partnership for Sustainable and Inclusive Development through Promotion of Quality Infrastructure Investment in Asia and the Pacific.
+In December 2015, ADB and JICA signed a [Memorandum of Understanding](https://www.jica.go.jp/english/news/press/2015/151217_01.html) for Strategic Partnership for Sustainable and Inclusive Development through Promotion of Quality Infrastructure Investment in Asia and the Pacific.
 Under this partnership, ADB and JICA (i) established the Leading Asia's Private Sector Infrastructure Fund (LEAP Fund), and (ii) promoted quality public infrastructure development in the region through a total of $10 billion in cofinancing.

 Capitalized by $1.5 billion in equity from JICA, [LEAP](./modalities/trust-funds/single-partner-trust-funds/#lapsif)  stimulates investment in quality and sustainable private sector infrastructure in Asia and the Pacific, including through public–private partnerships.
 To date, 17 projects have been approved with LEAP cofinancing in the cumulative amount of $661.2 million.